Quantum $z=2$ Lifshitz criticality in one-dimensional interacting fermions: Momentum-Shell Renormlaization group

 The first part is from the re-scale of variables while the second part is from field operators.
-If $z=1$, it is marginal perturbation which is typical for Luttinger liquid.
-If $z=2$, it becomes a relevant perturbation even at the classical level.
+Here we consider $z=2$, then$u_0$ becomes a relevant perturbation while $u_0$ is a marginal perturbation.

-\item {\it Correction to Gaussian action.} Here we consider the symmetric potential and take the constant potential.
+\item {\it Correction to Gaussian action: $u_0$-part.} Here we consider the symmetric potential.
 Via some simple combinatorics, one would see terms like

-Note $1$ contains both momentum and frequency.
-But the notation is abused: in the previous calculation.
-The average here is simply the Gaussian type of integral with
+The extra minus sign comes from that we commute two fermion operators.
+Note that $1$ is a short notation including both momentum and frequency.
+The average here is simply the Guassian type of integral with

-Thus, in Eq.~\ref{first_order}, this delta function only preserves one integral in fast modes.
-The conservation of total momentum makes the momenta of two slow modes equal.
+Thus, in the Eq.~\ref{first_order}, this delta function only preserve one integral in fast modes.
+The conservation of total momentum make momenta of two slow modes equal.

 The integral can be explicitly down, e.g.,